3

 • 1

 Thanks, DukeZhou.
 I experimented with it further and decided it is worthwhile retaining this drill.
 It is a fazing or distracting strike to improve the prospects of success of the follow-up move.
 In my case, it is an aggressive foot sweep, followed by other strikes.
-Aug 18, 2021 at 4:20
+Commented Aug 18, 2021 at 4:20

 • @user2153235 Thanks!
 I'm like 51 now, and my left rotator cuff is all effed up from too much hard striking when younger, so I do mostly Taiji & Liangyi these days.
 In these forms I've started heavily emphasizing pushing/grappling with powerful foot sweeps from high and mid stances.
 We also use the arch stomp extensively when advancing with certain fist strikes in the hsingyi I was taught, and there are even a few leg hooks.
 Some of the best hsingyi guys I know started out in boxing and karate, and then transitioned when they got too old for brute force.